MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 For the side-by-side upgrade option:

 - Consider this option if you can do a fast upgrade for your overall organization.
 Since there is potential risk of confusion with running both clients, it’s best if you can minimize this time period.
+You should ensure your users know to run both clients.

 - This option is the out-of-the box model, and doesn’t require administrator action to get started with Teams except to assign the Office 365 license.
 If your users already have Skype for Business Online, you may already be in this model.